matteosox/nba/README.md

 ### Updating node packages

-_TL;DR: Run `app/run.sh npm --prefix app update`._
+_TL;DR: Run `app/run.sh --no-browser npm --prefix app update`._

-To install a new npm package using `npm --prefix app install new-package`, you can use the same script with an optional command, e.g. `app/run.sh YOUR CMD HERE`.
-To update all packages, run `app/run.sh npm --prefix app update`.
+To install a new npm package using `npm --prefix app install new-package`, you can use the same script with an optional command, e.g. `app/run.sh --no-browser YOUR CMD HERE`.
+To update all packages, run `app/run.sh npm --no-browser --prefix app update`.

 ## Continuous Integration